defold/extension-admob/docs/index.md

 # Defold AdMob extension API documentation

-This extension provides a unified, simple to use interface to show AdMob ads on iOS and Android.
+This extension provides a unified, simple to use interface to show AdMob ADS on iOS and Android.

 ## Installation
-To use this library in your Defold project, add the following URL to your `game.project` dependencies:
+To use this library in your Defold project, add the following URL to your `game.project` dependencies and then fetch libraries using `Project->Fetch Libraries` :

 [https://github.com/defold/extension-admob/archive/master.zip](https://github.com/defold/extension-admob/archive/master.zip)